WP4Laravel/WP4Laravel/readme.md

 ### Publish public data

-Unfortunately, the base theme and config of Wordpress has to be inside the webroot.
+Unfortunately, the base theme and config of WordPress has to be inside the webroot.
 You can publish these from WP4LaravelServiceProvider.

 ```bash
 php artisan vendor:publish --provider="WP4Laravel\WP4LaravelServiceProvider"